JustinSteen73/JHS.Framework/README.md

 # JHS.Framework
-Justin Steen's core code framework with no dependencies
+Justin Steen's core code framework with no dependencies.